-In the field of risk management, and particularly cybersecurity risk management, there is often confusion about the definitions that accompany several risk-related terms.
-Not only do many information security specialists use these terms interchangeably (think risk vs. threat vs. vulnerability); even when the terms are used correctly, important distinctions can be missed.
+In the field of risk management, and particularly cybersecurity risk management, confusion often arises about the definitions of several risk-related terms.
+Not only do many information security specialists use these terms interchangeably (risk versus threat versus vulnerability, for example); even when the terms are used correctly, important distinctions can be missed.

 Two of these often confused terms are especially important: risk appetite and risk tolerance.
-They have two very different meanings.
-Ultimately, any confusion between the two can lead to a number of errors in your risk management framework.
+The two phrases mean very different things, and confusion between them can lead to several serious flaws in your approach to risk management.

-In this article we’ll first clearly define risk appetite and describe how it can be applied to a risk appetite framework.
-Then we’ll introduce risk tolerance so you can better understand how it differs from risk appetite.
+In this article we’ll first define risk appetite and describe how it can be applied to a risk framework.
+Then we’ll explain risk tolerance so you can better understand how it differs from risk appetite.
 Armed with this information, your organization will be better positioned to construct a more precise risk management framework that’s free from confusion.

 Risk Appetite vs. Risk Tolerance

-According to the Institute of Internal Auditors (IIA), “risk appetite” and “risk tolerance” both set boundaries of how much risk an entity is prepared to accept.
-There are, however, a few important differences between risk appetite and risk tolerance.
+According to the Institute of Internal Auditors (IIA), “risk appetite” and “risk tolerance” both set boundaries for the degree of risk an organization is prepared to accept.
+There are, however, a few important differences between the two terms.

-A risk appetite is a statement that broadly considers the levels of risk-taking that management deems acceptable.
-Risk tolerance is more narrowly defined; it sets the acceptable level of variation for performance goals intended to achieve strategic objectives.
+Risk appetite describes the level of risk-taking that management deems acceptable in an organization’s daily activities.
+Risk tolerance is more precise; it sets the acceptable level of variation from performance goals intended to achieve strategic objectives.

-Put simply, risk appetite is the general level of risk a company accepts while pursuing its business objectives, before it decides to take any action to reduce that risk – its risk capacity, so to speak.
-Risk tolerance, on the other hand, is the aggregate degree of variance from its risk appetite that the organization is willing to tolerate.
+Put another way, risk appetite is the general level of risk a company accepts while pursuing its business objectives before it decides to take any action to reduce that risk — the organization’s risk capacity, so to speak.
+Risk tolerance is the aggregate degree of variance from that risk appetite that the organization is willing to tolerate.

 While this example is useful for distinguishing between risk appetite and risk tolerance in a more tangible way, we should also dive deeper to understand some of the nuances that come with each term.

-Risk appetite relates to a company’s longer-term strategy of what it wants to achieve and the allocation of resources available to achieve it, expressed in quantitative metrics.
-An organization’s risk appetite indicates the amount of risk it’s willing to accept to attain its business objectives.
+Risk appetite relates to a company’s longer-term strategy of what it wants to achieve and the allocation of resources to achieve those goals.
+An organization’s risk appetite indicates the amount of risk it’s willing to accept to meet its business objectives.

-For example, a payment processor might be focused on retail, but as part of its enterprise risk management strategy, it might be investigating whether to move into the healthcare industry.
-If as part of its enterprise risk management strategy, the organization decides it wants to accept the compliance risks associated with the Health Insurance Portability and Accountability Act (HIPAA), then it has set its risk appetite.
+For example, a payment processor might be focused on retail, but as part of its long-term growth strategy, it might investigate whether to move into the healthcare industry.
+If, as part of that growth strategy, the organization decides it wants to accept the compliance risks associated with the Health Insurance Portability and Accountability Act (HIPAA), then it has set its risk appetite.

 A risk appetite statement is a written document that explains an organization’s risk decisions.
 A risk appetite statement lets a company inform its internal and external stakeholders of its risk appetite.
 A well-developed risk appetite statement helps an organization better manage and understand its risk exposure and enables executives to make more informed decisions based on a more complete risk profile.
 A company-wide risk appetite statement can be used to give direction to the organization’s risk culture, including its compliance program.

-A risk appetite statement expresses the corporate attitude toward risk in either qualitative and/or quantitative metrics.
-In the public sector, qualitative expressions of risk appetite that are commonly used include risk-neutral, risk-averse, and risk-seeking.
+A risk appetite statement expresses the corporate attitude toward risk in qualitative or quantitative metrics (or both).
+In the public sector, qualitative expressions of risk appetite can include “risk-neutral,” “risk-averse,” and “risk-seeking.”
 Qualitative risk appetite statements are typically linked to operational and financial performance measures.

 Risk Appetite Framework

-Even with a risk appetite statement, connecting it to your organization’s business strategies and risk limits can be challenging.
-First, it can be difficult to align your organization’s business objectives with the actual processes set forth in risk management.
+Even with a risk appetite statement, connecting risk appetite to your organization’s business strategies and risk limits can be challenging.
+For starters, it can be difficult to align your organization’s business objectives with the actual processes set forth in risk management.

-Typically the board of directors will develop the overall risk appetite for your organization and assure that there is a governance process in place to make sure that the organization doesn’t take unacceptable risks for the sake of profit.
+Typically the board of directors will develop the overall risk appetite for your organization and assure that a governance process is in place to prevent the organization from taking unacceptable risks for the sake of profit.
 At the same time, senior management is usually responsible for developing and implementing a specific process that aligns business strategies and risk management with the board members’ risk appetite statement.

 - A comprehensive risk identification process;